francotheengineer/No-Pneumonia/README.md

 </p>

 ## Results:
 This shows and Accuracy of ~69% in the Pneumonia class.
-This is achived through thresholding....slightly cheating but working nonetheless on the test set.
+This is achieved through thresholding....slightly cheating but working nonetheless on the test set.
 If below threshold, then the image is 'normal'.
 This can likely be improved with grid search.
 I deployed from nothing to demo ready prototype in 12 hours so didn't have time to do much optimisation.
 <p align="center">
 <img src="assets/no-pneumonia_results.png" width="60%"/>
 </p>